 Although they're in two different countries, the route from Munich to Paris is a path frequently traveled.
-Both cities are common starting points for broader European travel, not to mention that they're major tourist attractions in and of themselves.
-The two cities are 430 miles apart as the crow flies (just slightly further than Los Angeles is from San Francisco, for reference).
+Both cities are common starting points for broader European travel, not to mention that they're major tourist attractions.
+The two cities are 430 miles apart as the crow flies (about the driving distance from Atlanta, Georgia, to Orlando, Florida, for reference).

 - Flight: 1 hour, 30 minutes, starting at $95 (fastest)